Create your survey

 3. **Core idea text:** explainer text

-Did anyone talk about text messages?
+Did anyone talk about homework updates?
 Include quotes.

 Analyze the survey responses and list the most common pain points, frustrations, or challenges mentioned.
 Summarize each, and note any patterns or frequency of occurrence.